What We Do

-The EPT is a stakeholder for the introduction of and subsequent update to the NICE clinical guideline on CG154 Ectopic pregnancy and miscarriage (now NG126).
+The EPT is a stakeholder for the introduction of and subsequent update to the NICE clinical guideline on ectopic pregnancy and miscarriage (now NG126 and formerly CG154).

 We hear first-hand accounts from people who experience ectopic pregnancy and their partners who share their lived-experiences.

 We are equipped to be able to provide views from those with lived-experiences to inform help inform research on ectopic pregnancy.